whitelilydragon/ShangMuArchitect/README.md

 - Allow Lilac's uppercut to work on walls and ceilings in the way that it does in Freedom Planet 2 -Deckard
 - A transition system which allows a level to span multiple map files, instead of one, both to defeat the 16,000 tile limitation *and* create a sensation of progression in stages.
 This could be done via stage.map, stage.sub1, stage.sub2, etc, file naming, so that the game can distinguish "sub-world" maps from maps that start a stage, or only have one map file.
 - Level names could be longer -NBlast
+- Make the d-pad snap the cursor to the editor's sidebar -Nacho
+- Improve Lilac's uppercut attack so that it can launch Lilac from walls as well as ceilings, like it can in FP2 -Deckard

 # Accuracy Issues